 By building a website and adding blogs.

-If you want to attract new clients to your practice, the bottom line is that you must be found when their mix of pain and motivation connection.
+If you want to attract new clients to your practice, the bottom line is that you must be found when their mix of pain and motivation connect.
 Otherwise, they will find someone else.

 Think about that.
 When someone has pain but no motivation, they are inactive.
 They suffer until something fires off inside of them that says, “I can’t live like this” or “I want something to change” or some version of those things.